Cardinal Marx Pushes for ‘Further Adaptations’ of Church Teaching in 2019

 He said “celibacy is not the cause of abuse, that is absolutely not the case,” but he asked whether a life of celibacy, combined with certain weaknesses, become a problem, and cited as examples sexual immaturity or hidden homosexuality.

 The comments of the cardinal, who wields considerable influence at the Vatican, come at a time when some are concerned that the clergy sex abuse scandals are being used to weaken the Church’s discipline of clerical celibacy — a reason which some experts believe to be false and too simplistic.
-The pressure to change clerical celibacy is particularly intense in Germany, where it is being pushed strongly by secular society.
+The pressure to change clerical celibacy is particularly intense in Germany, being pushed by secular society and Protestant denominations.

 The cardinal’s remarks also come at the beginning of a year when the issue of clerical celibacy is expected to be on this pontificate's agenda, especially during the Amazonian synod scheduled for October.